Long Term Travel Essentials

 Dental Floss– I’ve used thread, bits of torn up plastic bags, straws, knives (don’t use knives) and skewers as replacements for dental floss after a particularly carnivorous meal while abroad.
 I thought this essential element of oral hygiene would be universally accessible, mistake, which led to days of painful swollen gums till I found a small enought bit of thread to substitute.

 Needle and Thread – I like to keep my costs down by repairing my clothes as I travel as opposed to buying new things, thread has also been really handy as I’ve previously substituted it as dental floss, shoelaces and I’ve heard some travel disaster stories where its been used to close wounds.

-Lip Balm/Chap Stick – Obvious one that can leave you with a very uncomfortable mouth if left behind, i’ve had lips that have been so chapped I looked like Tom Hanks in The Castaway.
+Lip Balm/Chap Stick – This one I really do consider probably one of the most important long term travel essentials.
+Obvious one that can leave you with a very uncomfortable mouth if left behind, i’ve had lips that have been so chapped I looked like Tom Hanks in The Castaway.

 Sunscreen – depending on your destination it might be cheaper to buy there, but i always bring a small tube/bottle as sometimes it can be surprisingly expensive in some countries.

 Plastic Bags – The environment and most hippies hate them but they are actually pretty useful when you travel.
 The best tool ever for keeping wet stuff separated from dry stuff and they take up next to no space.
 Use them to suffocate border officials or just keep stuff in them when you’re walking around.
 No matter how you use them plastic bags are really quite handy to have up your sleeve.

 String – Really handy for things like makeshift clothes lines, DIY belts, bag ties, hair ties, measuring distances on maps, shoe laces etc.. the list goes on.